microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOAtpPolicyForO365/readme.md

   ATP is enabled for SharePoint Online, OneDrive for Business and Microsoft Teams.
 The default value is $false

-EnableSafeLinksForClients
+EnableSafeLinksForO365Clients

 - Required: No
-- Description: The EnableSafeLinksForClients parameter specifies whether Safe Links is enabled for Office 365 ProPlus clients.
+- Description: The EnableSafeLinksForO365Clients parameter specifies whether Safe Links scanning is enabled for supported Office 365 desktop, mobile, and web apps.
-   The default value is $false
+   The default value is $true

 TrackClicks